 The general response to the Anarchy by Planet Audio is “Wow, I didn’t expect it to sound that good.”
 It’s not the best 12 inch subwoofer, but we can overlook some of the areas that it lacks in by taking into account that it’s priced accordingly, and still infinitely better than not having a subwoofer at all.

 This sub reviews easy and is a fantastic starting point for someone on a budget who wants options and enough cash leftover to buy a decent enclosure, and an amplifier, and doesn’t mind rolling up their sleeves and putting everything together themselves.

-This dual voice coil subwoofer from Planet Audio gives you a lot of options and versatility.
+The dual voice coils subwoofer from Planet Audio gives you a lot of options and versatility.
 You can pair it up with a monoblock amplifier, with another identical sub, and even other styles of amplifiers.
 The DVC opens up a lot of doors, or you can keep things simple, too.
 It’s your call and you have options.

-Having said that, this sub sounds great for the price.
+Having said that, this sub sounds great for the price and features a polypropylene cone.
 More experienced bassheads will be able to notice where it falls short with some more nuanced listening, but for most people, you’ll feel the hard bass hitting and be more than happy with its DVC setup.
 Turn up the volume and enjoy.